yangh567/level4-project/manual.md

 * *5. Run the static_gene_prob.py under `src/statistics` directory using `python statistic_gene_prob.py` to get the mutation frequency of each gene in each cancer to help with extracting the frequently mutated driver gene in each cancer for future experiments.*

+* *6. Run the prepared_data.py under `src/statistics` directory using `python prepared_data.py` to performing stratified sampling to obtain the cross validation data for evaluation and validation data for validation*

 #### Part 2 : Experiment 1 : To see the classification result of cancer